-^{37.} Daniela Stockmann and Mary E. Gallagher, "Remote Control: How the Media Sustain Authoritarian Rule in China" [in en], Comparative Political Studies 44, no. 4 (April 2011): 436-467, https://doi.org/10.1177/0010414010394773.
+37. Daniela Stockmann and Mary E. Gallagher, "Remote Control: How the Media Sustain Authoritarian Rule in China" [in en], Comparative Political Studies 44, no. 4 (April 2011): 436-467, https://doi.org/10.1177/0010414010394773.

-^{38.} Margaret E Roberts, Censored: distraction and diversion inside China's Great Firewall (Princeton University Press, 2018).
+38. Margaret E Roberts, Censored: distraction and diversion inside China's Great Firewall (Princeton University Press, 2018).

-^{39.} Hobbs and Roberts, "How Sudden Censorship Can Increase Access to Information."
+39. Hobbs and Roberts, "How Sudden Censorship Can Increase Access to Information."

+40. Hobbs and Roberts.

-preserving their media consumption pattern to complying with the government censorship.
-Then, after citizens find a way to evade censorship, they would naturally consume and search for information previously censored by the government.40 An increased exposure to foreign sources and sensitive information ruled out by the government can erode citizens' trust in the incumbent and further discredit certain kinds of information.41 Consequently, the existence of censorship may affect media credibility by altering people's perception on different kinds of sources and contents.
+ruled out by the government can erode citizens' trust in the incumbent and further discredit certain kinds of information.
+Consequently, censorship may affect media credibility by altering people's perception on different kinds of sources and contents.

-My research is trying to further understand how government censorship may help increase or decrease the credibility of information by shaping citizens' daily media consumption behaviors or political attitudes.
-It's an informative extension of the previous research in this field because it reflects how citizens react to government censorship when they encounter rumors that can hardly be proved or falsified immediately.
-It may also helps us to better understand why government censorship can have mixed effects for the authoritarian regimes in the field of political communication.
+My research seeks to further understand how government censorship may help increase or decrease the credibility of information by shaping citizens' daily media consumption behaviors or political attitudes.
+It's an informative extension of the previous research in this field because it reflects how citizens react to government censorship when they encounter rumors that can not be proved or falsified immediately.
+It may also helps us to better understand why government censorship can have mixed effects for the authoritarian regimes.